Wishing Trial Judge Happy Birthday on Facebook Not an Ex Parte Communication

 So far, so good.

 Then the reader stumbles on Judge Farmer’s … not sure what to call it … tacked on at the end of the court’s opinion.
-It’s not a concurring or dissenting opinion, and not labeled as an appendix.
+It’s not a concurring or dissenting opinion, and is not labeled as an appendix.

-Basically, it’s a dissent not from his brethren’s ruling, but the boring way in which they accomplished it.
 Judge Farmer starts by assailing traditional stilted judicial opinion writing, then explains why a humanized, pot-boiler narrative approach might be better.
 He concludes by suggesting readers compare the two approaches–his and the majority’s–and decide which is better.

 Here are excerpts, first, from his attack on traditional judicial opinion writing: